-With regular Call Forwarding, all calls get forwarded.
-With Selective Call Forwarding, only specific calls that you set up are forwarded.
+With regular Call Forwardingall calls get forwarded.
+With Selective Call Forwarding, only calls from numbers that you choose are forwarded.

 Depending where you live, you can set up a list of 12 to 15 numbers you want to have forwarded to a different phone.
 When someone calls from a number on your list, you'll hear a short ring, and the call will be forwarded.